MateiSR/amuzantiu-discord/README.md

 - `a ban @user`: Bans the mentioned user from the server.
 - `a play [song]`: Plays the requested song in the voice channel the user is currently in.
 - `a stop`: Stops the current song and clears the queue.
+- and many more! the bot supports both slash commands and prefix commands, be sure to use 'a help' or '/help' to see all the commands!

 ## Contributing